roxannemeyer6/roxannemeyer6/README.md

 Diana DeGette: 73.812% (272892)
 Raymon Anthony Doane: 3.139% (11606)

 Please note that my vote tallies had 1 for a no name candidate.
-I believe there was a type accidentally made in my data.
+I believe there was a typo accidentally made in my data.